Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Introduction

 \textbf{Organization.} The rest of this paper is organized as follows.
-In Section \ref{sec:bandit}, we focus on zero-sum matrix games and present the last-iterate finite-sample analysis for learning dynamics based on the smoothed best-response dynamics.
-In Section \ref{sec:stochastic_game}, we extend the algorithmic idea to the stochastic game setting and present our VI-SBR dynamics, which also enjoys last-iterate finite-sample performance guarantees.
-In Section \ref{sec:proof_outline}, we provide a detailed proof sketch based on one of our main theoretical results and elaborate on the challenges and how we overcome them with our coupled Lyapunov-based approach.
-The complete proofs of all our theoretical results are provided in the appendix.
+In Section \ref{sec:bandit}, we focus on zero-sum matrix games and present payoff- and best-response-based reinforcement learning algorithms, together with their finite-sample guarantees.
+In Section \ref{sec:stochastic_game}, we extend the algorithmic idea to stochastic games and present the VI-SBR learning algorithm, together with its finite-sample guarantees.
+In Section \ref{sec:proof_outline}, we present the proof of one of our main results, discuss the key technical challenges, and explain how we overcome them using a coupled Lyapunov-based approach.
+The detailed proofs of the other theoretical results are provided in the appendix.
+We conclude the paper in Section \ref{sec:conclusion}.